 - Results in loss of sight or hearing; or

 - Consists of a fracture.

-There are time limitations within which you may pursue car accident claims such as:
+There are time limitations within which you must pursue car accident claims such as:

 Car Accident Attorney

-An experienced car accident attorney has the skills, knowledge and expertise to establish who caused the accident and the nature and extent of your damages, deal with insurance companies, and help you obtain fair and just compensation.
+An experienced auto accident attorney has the skills, knowledge and expertise to establish who caused the accident and the nature and extent of your damages, thoroughly investigate and research your claim, evaluate your claim, deal with insurance companies, and help you obtain fair and just compensation.

 If you were injured in a car accident, contact Attorney Bob Allison now for a free consultation by calling 978-740-9433 or filling out our free consultation form.
-We look forward to talking to you about your Massachusetts personal injury claim.
+We look forward to talking to you about your Massachusetts auto accident claim.

 - Truck Accidents